The Communication major requires 50 credits of course work in Communication. The 50 credits must include the following:

 Students in the major must complete satisfactorily the two introductory courses, Introduction to Communication I (COM 201) and Introduction to Communication II (COM 202).
 These courses integrate the materials previously taught in Introduction to Mass Communication (CMU 200) and Speech, the Individual, and Society (SPCMU 102), with a focus on the Department’s four pedagogical emphases.
 These introductory courses provide students with a basic level of communication literacy and introduce students to the methods commonly used in communication research.
 These courses also introduce students to the undergraduate program’s primary areas of study, including communication and culture, communication technology and society, international communication, journalism, political communication, rhetoric and critical studies, and social interaction.

 To teach students how knowledge, relationships, and cultural patterns are created, revealed, and maintained through communication, students in the Department of Communication are required to take one course (5 credits) that is primarily methodological.
 Students can choose from an array of courses, and they are encouraged to pursue courses most relevant to their own interests.
-Courses in the Department that emphasize one or more modes of communication inquiry include the following:

 Students are required to take a minimum of 15 credits in one conceptual area of emphasis in the Department’s undergraduate program.
-Click the area of concentration to list the relevant courses:
+Click the area of concentration to list the relevant courses.

 To ensure a rigorous grounding in communication, students must take 20 credits at the 300 level or higher, including 10 credits at the 400 level (excluding COM 498 and COM 499, Undergraduate Research).
 In addition to the rigor of these upper-division courses, 400-level courses generally are smaller in size than 200- and 300-level courses, so the requirement of 10 credits at this level helps to ensure that students experience a range of classroom contexts.